neondatabase/website/content/docs/guides/aws-lambda.md

     npm install -g serverless
     ```

-2. Create a `my-lambda` project and change to that directory.
+2. Create a `my-lambda` project directory and navigate to it.

     ```bash
     mkdir my-lambda